Training professionals in the core knowledge of horticultural therapy

 - Saves travel costs, without raising overall tuition

 - Incorporates more distance experiences

 Students begin in the fall with Fundamentals of Horticultural Therapy, followed by one class each semester, ending the following fall.
 There are no prerequisites for enrolling in Fundamentals of Horticultural Therapy.
 However, because subsequent classes build upon the content learned in previous courses, there are prerequisites for each of them.
 In most years we offer Fundamentals of Horticultural Therapy in three locations around the country.
-The remaining three courses in the certificate series are offered in Colorado (the home base of the HT Institute) and one other location around the country.
+The remaining three courses in the certificate series are offered in various locations around the country.
 Recently the Institute has been alternating classes between California and North Carolina every other year.
 The course curriculum at each location is the same and courses can be taken at either location.

 Does the curriculum meet the professional registration requirements of the American Horticultural Therapy Association?

 Yes, the four courses total 9 credits and include the topics required for horticultural therapy coursework.

 I have taken classes in the past from HTI.
 Can I still complete a certificate?

 Yes!
 Please contact us for guidance in which classes to enroll, as some content has shifted from course to course.

 Do I have to take the classes in order?